Start typing and hit "Enter" to search.

 2. Business endorsement

-Perhaps the most important aspect of applying for an Innovator visa in the UK is that you must have your existing innovative business or new business idea endorsed by an approved endorsing body in the UK (we have published a full list of the approved endorsing bodies).
-When deciding whether to grant endorsement, the endorsing body will consider:
+Perhaps the most important aspect of applying for an Innovator founder visa in the UK is that you must have your existing innovative business or new business idea endorsed by an approved endorsing body in the UK.
+Organisations that can issue endorsements for Innovator Founder Visas are:

 • Is there a need for the business in the UK?